Preventing and Treating Diaper Rash

 As with any ailment, prevention might be better than a cure!
 There are several steps you can take to ensure that your child won’t suffer this summer.
 Frequent and timely changes are the mainstay of prevention.
 A dry bottom is much less likely to suffer a rash.
 If possible, allow the skin to be open to air for brief periods throughout the day.
 When changing soiled diapers, using water to clean the area is best.
 A mild soap may be necessary for particularly messy changes; however it isn’t routinely needed for each change.
 Commercial baby wipes, even those made for sensitive skin, may contain irritating perfumes or chemicals.

 If the area is bright red and bumpy, this is often a sign that yeast are present.
 Yeast love warm, moist areas, thus they often thrive in diaper areas.
 If you suspect a yeast infection, continue the care of irritated skin as above.
 Prior to applying your diaper cream, use a thin layer of clotrimazole ointment or cream.
 This is available over the counter under brand names such as Lotrimin™.
 Be sure to check the label to ensure ‘clotrimazole’ is the active ingredient.
 Use this as your first layer four times daily.
 Place your thick barrier cream directly over top of the clotrimazole layer.
 Yeast in the diaper area may need to be treated for a week to ten days prior to resolution.
+Avoid cornstarch or other powders when treating yeast.
 Contact our office if the rash fails to improve within 3-4 days of beginning treatment, however.